 Usually, the instant you put your guinea pigs in their new home they will run for the nearest place to hide!
 This is OK and is part of the guinea pig’s nature to hide.
 Another normal part of their behaviour is to freeze and not move.

 Both of these instinctive behaviours are perfectly normal for timid guinea pigs especially when placed in an unfamiliar place for the first time.
 We remember when we first bought our piggies home and they hide and didn’t appear to eat or drink for days.
 It turned out they just sneaked out to play when we were asleep until they were used to us and their new home.

-Although you are not handling them and they are staying the cage for the first few days its important to check they are eating, drinking and passing droppings normally.
+Although you are not handling them and they are staying in the cage for the first few days it’s important to check they are eating, drinking and passing droppings normally.

 Welcome to the family!

-We hope you enjoy bringing your guinea pigs home.
-Being patient with your them will provide a solid base for you to enjoy your new pets.
+We hope you enjoy bringing your guinea pig home for the first time.
+Being patient with them will provide a solid base for you to enjoy your new pets.
 We would love to hear about your guinea pigs, please let us know by commenting below!